 Indulge in the sounds of the finest Canadian guitarists of African origin – 2005 Juno Award winners for World Music Album of the Year – African Guitar Summit.
 This star-studded collective unites the talents of 6 musicians, each an expert in their individual style and together creating musical magic with African Guitar Summit.
 Experience live this superb and unique achievement for African music; the mix of musicians who are distinct in cultural backgrounds and languages yet sharing stories and singing each other’s praises, the inspiration of these skilled hands and voices joined in common to reach the summit…A truly incredible experience!
-African Guitar Summit features: From Guinea, the smooth fire of Juno Award winner Alpha YaYa Diallo; and the heartbeat of drummer Kofi Ackah; from Kenya, the Fiesta guitar of Professor Adam Solomon; from Burundi/Rwanda, the bluesy Mighty Popo; and from Madagascar the quicksilver guitars and harmonies of Donne Roberts and multiple Juno Award winner Madagascar Slim.
+African Guitar Summit features: From Guinea, the smooth fire of Juno Award winner Alpha YaYa Diallo; from Madagascar, the quicksilver guitars and harmonies of Donne Roberts and multiple Juno Award winner Madagascar Slim, and the heartbeat of drummer Kofi Ackah from Ghana.
+They are backed by electric bass and ballafon, the African marimba played by Naby Camara from Guinea.
 Their debut CD “African Guitar Summit” was honoured with a Juno as World Music Album of the Year at the 2005 Juno Awards in April.
 Their second album, "African Guitar Summit II", garnered a 2007 Juno award nomination in the same category.

 Guitarist (groove master) and singer from Madagascar lives in Toronto.
 Donné Roberts is a passionate performer.
 When he hits the stage he carries with him an energy that immediately exhilarates the crowd - even if they've never heard his music before.
 Donné performs mainly in Malagasy.
 Donné Roberts came to wider recognition after he released two great albums “Rhythm Was Born” and “Internation” and for his contribution to the African Guitar Summit project.
 Donné raised and educated in Moscow Russia and now lives in Toronto.
 He was the first black VJ on MTV Russia.
 He sang back up vocals for the Swedish pop group the “Ace Of Bace”.
 Very actively touring Canada as a solo, duo, trio and full Donné Roberts Band sharing HAPPY MUSIC FROM MADAGASCAR!!!!